Renogy 200W Portable Solar Panel

 - Efficiency: 26.7%

 Bottom Line : Already run a Jackery station?
-This is the panel I hand you first.
-It posts the best efficiency of anything we plugged in.
+This is the panel we would hand you first.
+On paper it holds the highest cell efficiency in this guide at 26.7%.
 The only real cost is the weight you carry.

 Pros